 How to Stop the Screaming

-The easiest way to stop a temper tantrum is to give the child what he wants.
-Obviously, that strategy won't do you any good in the long run, because your child will constantly go into tantrum mode whenever he wants something.
+The easiest way to stop a temper tantrum is to give the child what they want.
+Obviously, that strategy won't do you any good in the long run, because your child will constantly go into tantrum mode whenever they want something.

 If your child still won't calm down and you know the tantrum is just a ploy to get your attention, don't give in.
 Even if you have to walk through the supermarket dragging your screaming toddler, just ignore the tantrum.
-It is easier said then done, but stick to your guns and eventually the duration will lesson and she will know you are serious and this is not going to work.
-Once your child realizes the temper tantrum isn't getting her anywhere, she'll stop screaming.
+It is easier said than done, but stick to your guns and eventually the duration will lessen and they will know you are serious and this is not going to work.
+Once your child realizes the temper tantrum isn't getting them anywhere, they'll stop screaming.

-If your child is upset to the point of being inconsolable or out of control, hold him tightly to calm him down.
-Tell him gently that you love him but that you're not going to give him what he wants.
-If that doesn't work, remove him from the situation and put him in a time-out for a minute or two to give him time to calm down.
+If your child is upset to the point of being inconsolable or out of control, hold them tightly to calm them down.
+Tell them gently that you love them but that you're not going to give them what they want.
+If that doesn't work, remove them from the situation and put them in a time-out for a minute or two to give them time to calm down.
 The general guideline for the length of a time-out is one minute per year of the child's age.

 Tantrum Prevention Tactics

 Instead of having to stop a temper tantrum after it starts, prevent it by following these tips:

 - Avoid situations in which tantrums are likely to erupt.
 Try to keep your daily routines as consistent as possible and give your child a five-minute warning before changing activities.

 - Communicate with your toddler.
 Don't underestimate their ability to understand what you are saying.
 Tell them the plan for the day and stick to your routine to minimize surprises.